 |Home / Your Preserves|

-The new 2-mile Dusky-footed Woodrat Trail reaches from the western end of the Hassler Trail, ascends to the ride that adjoins San Francisco Water Department lands, and descends to the easternmost end of the Cordilleras Trail.
+The 2-mile Dusky-footed Woodrat Trail reaches from the western end of the Hassler Trail, ascends to the ride that adjoins San Francisco Water Department lands, and descends to the easternmost end of the Cordilleras Trail.

-The new Dick Bishop Trail, named in memoriam of a former District Board member, extends from the Blue Oak Trail through the Preserve’s south canyon, and eventually connects with the Polly Geraci Trail.
+The Dick Bishop Trail, named in memoriam of a former District Board member, extends from the Blue Oak Trail through the Preserve’s south canyon, and eventually connects with the Polly Geraci Trail.

-Signs of Spring
+Signs of Approaching Winter

 The cutover trail from the Preserve parking lot to the Cordilleras Trail is now OPEN.

 IMPORTANT: Please be aware that seasonal trail closures may change from day to day without notice, based on changing weather conditions.
 Also note that during winter storm season high waters can make creek crossings hazardous, so plan your outing accordingly.

 Last updated on: 9/18/2014